Service Learning Project

 Building the next generation of leaders

 Our Service Learning Program enables students from U.S. colleges and universities to travel to one of the African countries we serve.
-Service Learning trips are held in the summer for two weeks.
+Service Learning trips are held in the summer for 2-3 weeks.
 ASEC’s Service Learning program promotes global leadership, a key attribute in building the next generation of leaders.

 Students who have participated in ASEC’s Service Learning program have: